Learn Types of Loans and their Importance to Lenders

-In fact, some smaller loans may be more complicated than larger, more standardized loans since the amounts can vary so much, in addition to the APR and repayment terms.
-Some loans may be ideal for your lending business while others may be financial products that you don't want to deal with, either because of the amounts involved or because of prospective issues with collecting.
+In fact, some smaller loans may be more complicated than larger, more standardized ones since the amounts, in addition to the APR and repayment terms, can vary so much.
+Some loans may be ideal for your lending business while others may be financial products you don't want to deal with, either because of the amounts involved or prospective issues with collecting.

 Knowing the different classes of loans can help you optimize your lending business according to the loans that you offer and the customers that are attracted to each product, and understanding the wildly varying timelines and percentage rates can help you get a handle on your cash flow issues.
 To make matters more confusing, some loans may be secured by collateral, such as auto title loans and home equity loans, while others may be unsecured loans not attached to anything other than the money coming in.